La-Silla-Vacia/lsv-interactive/README.md

 Time Interactive deployment files
 ====

 Time.com interactives are developed independently from the CMS and bundled into discrete, self-assembling Javascript files using [browserify](https://www.npmjs.org/package/browserify).
-This Node.js module provides both a [command-line script](/bin/generate.js) for generating new projects and a [client-side script](/index.js) with a few convenience functions.
+This repository provides both a [command-line script](/bin/generate.js) for generating new projects and a [client-side script](/index.js) with a few convenience functions.

+## Philosophy

+Apps need to be decoupled from the current page environment so that they stand the greatest chance of surviving changes to the page or the CMS.
+At the same time, they need to be good DOM citizens when running in an article page without an iframe's prophylactic embrace.
+Bundling apps with `browserify` allows us to enclose everything the app needs to survive in one file that can run either inside a Time.com page or on its own via the bare-bones `index.html` that accompanies each new app generated with this module. jQuery is the only dependency for our apps that is not bundled into the final script file.

 ## Installation